 After leaving college she took time out au-paring in Switzerland where she also made her mark on the local music scene and learned French.
 Returning to London Rachel set up her home studio where she recorded her many new songs, some of which are still played today!

-In search of her Welsh roots, Rachel moved to Cardiff, South Wales (UK) where she continued composing whilst playing electric guitar for local punk/pop band 'Verona'.
+Returning to her Welsh roots, Rachel moved to Cardiff, South Wales (UK) where she continued composing whilst playing electric guitar for local punk/pop band 'Verona'.
 There she received a grant from the Prince's Trust to set up her own business as a self-employed musician.
-She recorded an early demo with AKM Music and another with Cardiff Producer Greg Haver (Catatonia, Manic Street Preachers, Super Furry Animals) at his Big Noise Studios.
+She recorded an early demo with AKM Music and another with Cardiff Producer Greg Haver (Catatonia, Manic Street Preachers, Super Furry Animals) at his Big Noise Studios, and song 'Don't Push It Away' with another Cardiff producer, Richard Dunn that same year.

 Millennium night saw Rachel playing Cello with the Patrick Jones band in front of 60,000 people, supporting the Manic Street Preachers at their legendary Millennium Stadium concert in Cardiff.
 She also played with the same band later that year at Reading and Leeds festivals.